Solve Suspect Database in SQL Server Issue Easily

 ALTER DATABASE database_name SET SINGLE_USER WITH ROLLBACK IMMEDIATE

-- Make a backup of database:
+- Make a backup of database to solve suspect database in SQL server:

 Since before working on the next operation, it is required to make a backup of the database as it may cause data loss problems.